azat-co/practicalnode/readme.md

 15. [Node Microservices with Docker and AWS ECS](https://github.com/azat-co/practicalnode/blob/master/chapter15/chapter15.md)  BRAND NEW
 16. [Serverless Node with AWS Lambda](https://github.com/azat-co/practicalnode/blob/master/chapter16/chapter16.md)  BRAND NEW

-Note: It's work in progress (1st -> 2nd Edition) and the draft will be completed in the end of 2017.
-See for [2nd Edition] for newer updated content.
+Note: It's work in progress (Transition from 1st to 2nd edition) and the draft will be completed in the end of 2017.
+Check out [2nd Edition] for newer updated content.

 # Help Needed